 Other cameras and films tried

 - Pentacon Six TL – this camera is older and cheaper.
 I got it with a Carl Zeiss Jena Biometar 80mm 2.8 and a MIR 26B 45mm f3.5.
-Lenses are not very good, wide open they are unusable.
-Get something a bit more modern.
+Maybe my lenses was bad copies, but they where very poor.
+Camera felt too old, the shutter sound was like slapping two shoes against each other, not my cup of tea.

 - Yashica Mat-124G 80mm f3.5 – found it cheap in a 2nd store and was inspired to get a TLR camera because of Vivian Maier.
-Didn’t like it, the images has this vintage look, very faded look.
+It’s a sexy camera, but I do miss the slr camera where you see what you get with a big viewfinder.
+Framing and focusing was hard.
+Image quality was also less than I had hoped but maybe I have a bad copy.

 - Kodak Provia 160 – Like it, good for photos with people.